 Do you want to be able to work from anywhere, filling up your passport quickly?
 Then that’s a piece of your dream career puzzle.

 Do you want to be able to attend a lunchtime yoga class every weekday?
-Then that’s a piece of your dream career puzzle.
+Then that’s a piece of your dream career development puzzle.

 If you need to uncover your lifestyle goals, try these exercises:

 I do this every January 1st to welcome in the new year (you can read them here), but you can write one anytime.
 Start the letter by writing today’s date with next year’s year at the top (for example, I wrote my letter on 1/1/16 by dating it 1/1/17) and then write about what you accomplished that year as if it already happened.
 Don’t limit it to your career, though.
 Talk about your relationships, your personal life, your hobbies, where you live and how you look.
 When you finish the letter, send it to yourself via FutureMe.org on the date that’s at the top of the letter.
 No need to refer back to the letter during the year or make goals based on what’s in the letter.
 It’s not a checklist of what you have to do during the year.
 It’s really just a tool to get quiet and listen to what you want for yourself.